-After consulting with the Department of Philosophy and with the department's recommendation, the committee has approved a new structure for Core Philosophy requirement, with students taking two courses (either 200- or 300-level) from each of two categories: Knowledge & Reality and Values & Culture.
+After consulting with the Department of Philosophy and with the department's recommendation, the committee has approved a new structure for Core Philosophy requirement: students will take two Philosophy courses (either 200- or 300-level), one from a group of courses designated as "Knowledge & Reality" courses and one from a group of courses designated as "Values & Society" courses.
 See attached sheet.